ValentiWorkLearning/Zynq-Design-using-Vivado/lab2.md

 9. Double-click the _AXI GPIO_ to add the core to the design.
 The core will be added to the design and the block diagram will be updated.

-10. Click on the AXI GPIO block to select it, and in the properties tab, change the name to **switches**
+10. Click on the AXI GPIO block to select it, and in the properties tab, change the name to **onboard_leds**

    <p align="center">
    <img src ="./pics/lab 2/2AXIblockadd.JPG "  width="50%" height="80%"/>